 To date, we have devoted substantially all of our resources to organizing, business planning, raising capital, designing and developing product candidates, and securing manufacturing and sales/distribution partners.
 We do not have any products approved for sale and have not generated any revenue from product sales.
-We have funded our operations primarily from loans and advances from related parties and by utilizing Sanovas personnel and facilities.
-During the three months ended March 31, 2024, we received \$43,255 of cash advances and allocated services from Sanovas and \$150,000 from the exercise of stock options.
+We have funded our operations primarily from the sale of common stock, loans and advances from related parties and by utilizing Sanovas personnel and facilities.
+During the six months ended June 30, 2024, we received approximately \$86,000 of advances and invoices paid by affiliates, \$210,000 from the exercise of stock options and \$100,000 pursuant to recent private placement of common stock.